jasonsahl/Phylomark/README.md

 Once the files are generated and your environment is correct, Phylomark can be run by:

-Phylomark.py -a <concatenated_alignment> -m <mothur_mask> -t <wga.tree> -r <reference_genome>
--c <combined_multi_fasta>
+>phylomark.py -r <reference genome> -d <genome directory> -t <wga.tree>

 Other parameters that can be changed include:
 -s : step_size (integer).
 The sliding window will move this many bases -l : frag_length (integer).
-Length of genomic fragments to include -k : keep_length (integer).
-Keep fragments if they contain this many polymorphisms --parallel_workers= (integer) : number of processors to use
+Length of genomic fragments to include --parallel_workers= (integer) : number of processors to use

 Known issues:

 -if the genome name is too long, muscle will truncate it.
-HashRF will then throw an error because the names don't match compared to the whole genome phylogeny.
+Dendropy will then throw an error because the names don't match compared to the whole genome phylogeny.

-*An additional script Phylomark_v1_1_R.py is included to provide more detailed analysis about nucleotide frequencies in each genomic fragment

 -If there are dashes in your genome names, they get changed to underscores somewhere in the pipeline.
 While I'm trying to track down the source of the error, the current fix is to either remove dashes or replace them with underscores

+*An additional script Phylomark_v1_1_R.py is included to provide more detailed analysis about nucleotide frequencies in each genomic fragment

 -Two new dependencies are required for this script: